 Rural Economic Development Initiative

 The Community Foundation of Oceana County was selected by the Council of Michigan Foundations (CMF) to participate in the Rural Economic Development Cohort initiative.
+Assessing community needs throughout Oceana County is part of the Community Foundation’s 3 year strategic plan.
 The purpose of this initiative is to:

 - build community leadership to support economic development;